 - Vaginal bleeding or spotting in the previous two weeks

-- An inaccessible placenta, due to a tilted uterus or noncancerous growths in the lower part of your uterus (uterine fibroids)
+- An inaccessible placenta, due to a tilted uterus or noncancerous growths in your cervix or the lower part of your uterus

 Rarely, your health care provider might caution against transabdominal chorionic villus sampling — which is done through the abdominal wall — if: